Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

-\begin{corollary} In the two-dimensional case, taking the derivative of the lattice perimeter $P_\Omega(t)$, we get simply $-K_t^2,$ thus having negative self-intersection of the canonical class corresponds to growing lattice perimeter of the wave front, zero -- to a constant, and positive -- to a decreasing one.
-Note again, however, that this analysis is only valid between the critical times, where the surface, and thus its cohomology and the canonical class in it are constant. \end{corollary}
+Thus negative self-intersection of the canonical class corresponds to increasing lattice perimeter, zero self-intersection to constant lattice perimeter, and positive self-intersection to decreasing lattice perimeter.
+This interpretation is valid on intervals where the dual fan, and hence the cohomology group containing \(K_t\), is fixed. \end{corollary}